 They offer an easy-to-use analytics dashboard with an algorithm that estimates how many listeners each episode receives within the first 90 days.
 You can also view which countries your listeners are tuning in from, helping you understand your audience better.
 With Buzzsprout, you can also upgrade to 128k stereo optimization.

-They make it super easy to upload and schedule your podcast – you just upload your audio, change the episode title and description, and schedule your podcast to all of the major directories:
+They make it super easy to upload and schedule your podcast.
+You upload your audio, change the episode title and description, and submit your podcast to all significant directories:

-Another benefit is that you can easily add episode chapter markers if you choose so that your listeners can better understand quick details about your episodes at a glance.
+Another benefit is that you can easily add episode chapter markers.
+This feature helps listeners better understand quick details about your episodes at a glance.
 These aren’t required (and don’t appear on every podcast app), but are a nice feature nonetheless:

-Ultimately, with their month-to-month pricing and an easy-to-use dashboard, Buzzsprout is my number one podcast hosting site for 2019.
+Ultimately, with their month-to-month pricing and an easy-to-use dashboard, Buzzsprout is my #2 podcast hosting site for 2019.

-Plus, as an added bonus when you sign up for a Buzzsprout paid plan at the link below, you get a free $20 Amazon gift card!
+Plus, as an added bonus when you sign up for a Buzzsprout paid plan at the link below, you get a free $20 Amazon gift card.Back to top

 Best Professional Podcast Hosting and Analytics ($19-99/month)